Marwan-9/absence-tracking-site/readme.md

 # Absence Tracking Tool
-A comprehensive tool that helps Cairo University students to keep track of their absence during the semester.
+A comprehensive tool that helps students of Faculty of Engineering, Cairo University
+to keep track of their absence.

 ## Overview
 As is the case with most universities worldwide, a student is being